With scripture, we absolutely prove (100%) that Jesus was “not” speaking symbolically in the Bread of Life Discourse – John Chapter 6:22-71

 Jesus is referred to as the “New Moses” in the Gospels of the New Testament.

 The New Exodus sets free humanity from slavery; sin and death.
 12 apostles were led by Jesus to the promised land.

-The Jews were anticipating the New Moses to come, and do something “greater.”
+The Jews were anticipating someone greater than Moses to come; and do something “greater.”
 So they requested manna “always.”
 Not just for 40 years, but forever so they can satisfy their physical bodies.
-34
+John 6:34

 The Jews complained, murmured.

 Directly from heaven, “eat” of the new manna and you will not die:

 Your ancestors ate the manna in the desert, but they died.
 This is the bread that comes down from heaven so that one may “eat” it and not die.
 49,50

 New manna is supernatural and miraculous gifts from God: